jhaisley/get-site/README.md

+# ARCHIVED

+This was a cool utility, but https://github.com/markdown-it is better in every way, and I would recommend folks use it going forward.

 # Website to Markdown Crawler

 An asynchronous web crawler that mirrors websites into a single organized markdown file, with special handling for images and proper directory structure preservation.
 Built with Python, asyncio, and httpx.